 The start of a run will be from left to right.
 Touching buoys is not considered a fault.
-All buoys have to be passed by the outside.
-Going inside the line between 2 buoys is not considered a fault as long as no corner buoy is missed in such.
+All buoys have to be passed on the outside.
+Going inside the line between 2 buoys is not considered a fault as long as no corner buoy is missed in so doing.